 It is likely not going to be all scholarship offers that will interest you.
 Search the internet and be on the lookout for the ones that meet your interest.
 Looking for a scholarship is work and you have to see it that way.
 Here on www.schoolnewsng.com/scholarships, we ensure we keep you updated with juicy scholarship offers in Nigeria and abroad.
 So you can always visit for new updates.

 There may be more than one opening that interests you at the same time.
 So you may need to make a list of these opportunities; taking note of their deadlines so you won’t miss any of such opportunities and to ensure you apply within the specified timeline.
 It is also a good idea to keep all the relevant documents you need ready and handy.

 2. Pay Attention To Details

-Many applicants are often quick to send in their application once they see a scholarship application they have interest on without first taking time to read all relevant instructions and information concerning the scholarship.
+Many applicants are often quick to send in their application once they see a scholarship application they have interest in without first taking time to read all relevant instructions and information concerning the scholarship.
 Every scholarship has its own specifications (eligibility /requirements, application guidelines).
-If you fail to apply inline with these specifications, you have only succeeded in making the selection process easier because you application simply won’t count.
+If you fail to apply inline with these specifications, you have only succeeded in making the selection process easier because your application simply won’t count.